 Which wine-selling venue is best for you?
 No surprise here, but the answer depends on the number and the quality of the bottles you'd like to sell.
 And if you go the auction route, expect a few dollars to be shaved off the final hammer price—after seller’s fees, insurance and taxes.
 Before you approach anyone, here’s what you’ll need to consider—to save yourself time and money—before you put your wine on the auction block.

-Check an auction price database, such as the one here at WineSpectator.com.
+Check the Auction Price Database at WineSpectator.com.
 If your wines have a track record for auction sales, there's a good chance that reputable auction houses will be interested in them.
 Think you've got an exceptional bottle but there's no price history?
-Of getting such a wine accepted into an auction, Mark Smoler at Hart Davis Hart says it depends highly on the wine: "It is improbable but not impossible."
+Of getting such a wine accepted into an auction, Mark Smoler, vice president of client services at Hart Davis Hart says it depends highly on the wine: "It is improbable but not impossible."
 For online auctions or retail consignments, the circle of wines accepted is wider, but still somewhat limited.
 Do some research on the prospective outlet's current inventory to see if they carry similar wines.
 If your bottles don't show up in your search, it doesn't mean they won't be accepted, but your odds are longer.

 By economic necessity, most auction houses are only interested in larger consignments that will pay off for their time investment.
-Jamie Ritchie of Sotheby's puts the minimum value of a collection he'd consider accepting at $20,000.
+Jamie Ritchie, head of Sotheby's wine division, puts the minimum value of a collection he'd consider accepting at $20,000.
 Auction houses also take the makeup of the collection into consideration; multiple bottles of the same wine are easier to process than single bottles of different wines.
-Having multiple bottles also allows auction directors to sample your wine to give them an idea of authenticity and how well the wine has been stored, something John Kapon of Acker Merrall & Condit says is key.
-Some wine companies, such as Hart Davis Hart, Acker Merrall & Condit and Zachys, offer a mix of outlets, both retail and auction, to handle a wider variety of wines.
+Having multiple bottles also allows auction directors to sample your wine to give them an idea of authenticity and how well the wine has been stored.
+Some wine companies, such as Hart Davis Hart, Acker Merrall & Condit, Zachys and Wally’s offer a mix of outlets, both retail and auction, to handle a wider variety of wines.
 Online auction sites vary in their minimum consignments.
 Winebid.com lists a $2,500 minimum value, while WineCommune.com has none.

 Auction houses are generally interested only in bottles that have been stored in professional-grade storage with regulated temperature and humidity.
 Collections stored in passive cellars with ideal conditions are considered, but most auction directors say those are rare.
 Other outlets are less strict, but some sites, such as Winebid.com, will note how the wine was stored in the sale description.
 If you can prove that you acquired the wines from a reputable source, you have a better chance of getting the bottles accepted.